with Diana Elder, AG® and Nicole Dyer

 Peer Group Sessions and Mentors

 Optional peer group sessions are an opportunity for participants to meet with 4-6 other participants to discuss their projects.
-The peer group session will be facilitated by a mentor.
-Mentors are genealogists who have experience with the RLP process.
-Each participant will be assigned to a mentor who will give feedback on all of their assignments throughout the study group.
+The peer group session will be facilitated by a peer group leader (PGL).
+PGLs are genealogists who have experience with the RLP process.
+Each participant will be assigned to a PGL who will give feedback on all of their assignments throughout the study group.

-The peer group sessions meet two days before the regular session for 30 minutes.
+The peer group sessions meet on Monday for 30-60 minutes.
 The purpose of the peer group session is to discuss your personal project and experience completing the assignment.
-Mentors will also be completing a project during the study group.
+PGLs will also be completing a project during the study group.
 Their role is to facilitate the discussion during the peer group session.
 They will share their experience with the assignment as well.
-Any questions that come up during the mentor sessions that can’t be answered by other participants or the mentor can discussed during the Q&A period of the regular session.
 Peer sessions are not recorded.

-If you are interested in becoming a mentor and receiving complimentary registration for the study group, please go to our mentor application page here: RLP Study Group Mentors.
+If you are interested in becoming a peer group leader and receiving complimentary registration for the study group, please go to our peer group leader application page here: RLP Study Group Peer Group Leaders.